Arcadia-Science/2023-amblyomma-americanum-diffex/README.md

 | s5     | female | control   |
 | s6     | female | control   |

-DESeq2 wouldn't know how to compare male, treatment against female control without female treatment also being present.
+DESeq2 wouldn't know how to compare male treatment against female control without female treatment also being present.
 However, it is possible to trick DESeq2 into building a model by combining variables.
 So continuing with the above example, we could do: